 No, this piece won’t make it onto the “Boogie Woogie Top 40” charts, but it will give you some nice tools to add to your piano arsenal, and maybe even dig more into boogie woogie piano.

-If that’s the case, I suggest you check out my brand new Boogie Woogie Piano… FAST!
-DVD/online video piano course, which is on sale for a very special price until Monday, October 3rd, 2016 at midnight!
+If that’s the case, I suggest you check out my Boogie Woogie Piano… FAST!
+DVD/online video piano course, which is on sale for a very special “Back To School” price until Tuesday, August 22nd, 2017 at midnight!

 OK, so this photo is of a pretty OLD MIDI setup, but I’m a sucker for nostalgia!